Where will I live?

 - Specialist accommodation – it could be self-contained accommodation with assistance and support if you have specific needs like disabilities or mental health problems

-- Independent accommodation – rented accommodation with support as needed
+- Independent accommodation – rented accommodation with support (or no support) as needed

-If you’re going on to study in further or higher education, we will support you to find accommodation in halls or other rented accommodation near college or university.
+If you’re going on to study in further or higher education, the council will support you to find accommodation in halls or other rented accommodation near college or a university.
 The local authoriy can also make sure that you have accommodation during the holidays.

 In ‘Our Pledge – Bristol working together for children in care and care leavers’ , which outlines promises made by Bristol City Council and the Children and Family Partnership to children in care and care leavers, there are pledges made in regard to your housing.
 These are promises to: